Dackefejd/Decibel/readme.md

 ## 🎸 Description

-**DcbHub** is a hobby project aiming to become a community-driven platform for live music in Sweden.
+DecibelHub aka **DcbHub** is a hobby project aiming to become a community-driven platform for live music in Sweden.
 From small basement gigs to club nights and arena shows – all events are welcome here.

 Users will be able to discover upcoming shows, connect with others, and get personalized recommendations based on their music taste and location.